Choosing A Main Jet Without Looking At Plug

 2) take the engine apart and check if under the piston underside it's black.
 If it's brown and can be wiped off by your finger then don't worry.

-3) if it's a sizeable spot and very black then you should put in a richer main jet or a more synthetic oil or increase the amount of oil you add to gas
+3) if it's a sizeable spot and very black then you should put in a richer main jet or a more synthetic oil or increase the amount of oil you add to gas.
+Engine oils with group 1 oil can cause blackness although the engine heat is acceptable which is one reason I warn against using products that contain group 1 oil.

 4) after running it with the correct main jet WOT (cut the engine at the end of a straight) take pictures of the piston top for a future point of reference so you don't have to completely take apart the engine each time.
 Or while riding WOT take one of these measurements: AFR, EGT, CHT.